nickem00/GroupExamTwo/README.md

 ## Game Structure

-The game is structured into several Python files each serving a different purpose:
+The game is structured into several Python files, each serving a different purpose:

 - `main.py`: This is the entry point of the game.
 It contains the main method for the game and the game loop.
 - `playerVsComputer.py`: This file contains the logic for the game mode where a player plays against the computer.